tmcgilchrist/slide_machine/README.markdown

 * author => author of a particular deck of slides

 #### TODO
-* try out ErlyDTL for templating html resources.
-* provided basic slide resource and getting passed in the id eg /slide/[:id] next step is to build a riak backend to retrieve data from.
+* integrate Riak single node into application
+* retrieve slide contents from riak backend.

     slide
         id
         contents/json
         next/link
         previous/link

     { slide : {
         name: String
             content : { json }
         }
     }

+* integration tests for OTP applications?
+Need something!
+* how can I compile and reload resources without killing erl?
-* need way of packaging javascript
+* need way of packaging javascript (CURRENT)
 * start with modeling a basic slide and presenting it using backbone.js and html.
 * backbone.js UI presenting a deck
-* riak storage of slides
+* riak storage of slides, needs a single Riak node setup
 * webmachine rest interface to the resources, slide and deck
 * backbone.js UI presenting a library
-*
+* be nice to have a script to generate a new resource, similar to rails?

 ### BUGS: (Not that there are any)